 Before we describe the econometric framework in detail, we discuss the data.
 We use a monthly data set for the time period 1999M1 to 2023M6 both at the aggregate euro area level and at the individual country level for nine selected member countries.
 Euro area refers to the (current) twenty member countries.
-At the euro area level, we have a $n_e \times 1$ vector of endogenous variables, e_t , consisting of high-frequency interest and stock market surprises (defined further below), core CPI (log-level), the real wage (log-level), real GDP (log-level), the shadow rate (Wu and Xia, 2016) (level), and the term structure (difference between the yields on short-term (3 months) and long-term (10 years) government bonds of (aggregated) euro area countries, level).
-For a set of N=9 individual countries, we have a $n_y \times 1$ vector of endogenous variables, y{it} ($i=1,\ldots,N$), including core CPI (log-level), the real wage (log-level), and real GDP (log-level).
-The real wage is calculated as compensation of employees per employee and deflated by the GDP deflator.9 The countries in our sample are Austria, Belgium, Finland, France, Germany, Italy, the Netherlands, Spain, and Portugal.
+At the euro area level, we have a $n_e \times 1$ vector of endogenous variables, $e_t$ , consisting of high-frequency interest and stock market surprises (defined further below), core CPI (log-level), the real wage (log-level), real GDP (log-level), the shadow rate (Wu and Xia, 2016) (level), and the term structure (difference between the yields on short-term (3 months) and long-term (10 years) government bonds of (aggregated) euro area countries, level).
+For a set of N = 9 individual countries, we have a $n_y \times 1$ vector of endogenous variables, $y{it}$ (i = 1, ..., N), including core CPI (log-level), the real wage (log-level).
+The real wage is calculated as the compensation of employees per employee and deflated by the GDP deflator.
+The countries in our sample are Austria, Belgium, Finland, France, Germany, Italy, the Netherlands, Spain, and Portugal.